-Discolored feet can be a sign of a vascular condition called peripheral artery disease (PAD).
-This is a serious condition that can lead to reduced mobility and other consequences if left untreated.
-Therefore, if you have noticed changes in your legs or feet, it is best to consult with a vascular specialist for further evaluation.
+Discolored feet can indicate a vascular condition called peripheral artery disease (PAD).
+This progressive condition can lead to reduced mobility and other serious consequences like heart attack, stroke and even amputation if left untreated.
+If you’ve noticed blue or purple discoloration in your legs or feet, consult a vascular specialist for further evaluation.

 What Can Cause Feet and Toes to Turn Blue?

 Blood circulation is essential for healing cuts and injuries in your lower extremities, and keeping your skin healthy and radiant.
 When your circulation is healthy, blood flows freely through the arteries and veins in your legs and feet, delivering oxygen and nutrients to the tissues and removing waste products.
 This allows wounds to heal quickly and efficiently, preventing skin problems such as dryness, scaling, and discoloration.

 If you have poor circulation, your feet can turn blue/purple, along with wounds healing much slower or not at all.
 Additionally, poor circulation can lead to the accumulation of waste products in the tissues, which can further hinder healing and promote infection.